 This log-on process dynamically establishes the proper parameters for the terminal.
 Log-on information is created dynamically during system operation and thus may be changed without any sort of system definition (SYSGEN) process.
 The CP-6 communication configuration and capabilities are adjusted and augmented during system operation rather than by an off-line reconfiguration process.
 Terminals are connected to a particular host during the log-on process, either automatically or at the user's explicit request.
+In a multi-host CP-6 system, logon may be made to any host for which a user is authorized access.

 Note that all connections are established dynamically at the time a terminal calls and identifies itself and that these connections are under the control of the Communication Manager via modifications to the contents of his SUPER file.
-No 'SYSGEN' or initialization process is required except that which establishes the path to communications log-on.
+No "SYSGEN" or initialization process is required except that which establishes the path to communications log-on.
 Shifting activity from one host to another is simply a matter of modifications to the SUPER file.